SeriousOldMan/Simulator-Controller/Docs/AI Race Strategist.md

 ### Autonomous Mode

 If you have chosen *Autonomous Mode* in the [*Strategy* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist#tab-strategy) of the "Race Settings" as described above, the Strategist and the Engineer will work together using the selected strategy in such a way, that no further interaction or decisions are needed from the drivers side regarding strategy updates, pitstop handling, and so on.
 Both Assistants will exhibit the same behavior as in the non-autonomous mode, but they will not ask for confirmation, if they think that an action is required.
-Instead of asking for confirmation, the corresponding action is performed immediately and you are notified about that.
+Instead of asking for confirmation, the corresponding action is carried out immediately and you are notified about that.
 As a result, the two Assistants now act as Agents, which feels very natural, very much like a real pit crew.

 The Strategist will not ask for confirmation for the following actions: